civicrm/civicrm-core/ext/afform/docs/roadmap.md

 * `afform_auditor`: Report on upgrade compatibility.
 Test changesets.
 Highlight dangerous/unknown/unsupported form elements.
    Score maintainability of the system.

+## Documentation

+* Development and Refactoring: A guide for making changes to supported markup in a maintainable fashion.
+  (*What if I need to rename a tag?
+What if I need to deprecate a tag?
+Ad nauseum*)

 ## Known Issues

 Within this extension, there are things which need updating/addressing: